What Are The User Activation Rate Benchmarks for SaaS? The Answer Will Surprise You!

 He went on to collect the data nevertheless, and while there’s no statistical value in them (I like to quantify things, what can I say…) – the responses people gave are still interesting in that you can see how difficult measuring activation is for SaaS.

-Aazar collected 22 responses so far, asking the respondents i.a. whether they were B2B or B2C, what their lead-gen model was (freemium, free trial, demo, etc.), what was their activation rate, and how they measured it.
+Aazar collected 22 responses so far, asking the respondents i.e. whether they were B2B or B2C, what their lead-gen model was (freemium, free trial, demo, etc.), what was their activation rate, and how they measured it.

 Here are a few interesting preliminary insights:

-First of all – the wide distribution of activation rates suggests there’s actually no leitmotif here (59% of the respondents were B2C).
+First of all – the wide distribution of activation rates suggests there’s no leitmotif here (59% of the respondents were B2C).

 When asked about the activation definition, many people gave formulaic answers like ‘installing javascript code’ or ‘creating their first form’.